-The use of the word “world” gauds against the error to believe that we should not preach the Gospel to anyone we do not think is elect.
-The message of reconciliation is to be preached to every and God will draw His elect to Christ.
+The use of the word “world” gauds against the error to believe that we should not preach the gospel to anyone we do not think is elect.
+The message of reconciliation is to be preached to everyone and God will draw His elect to Christ.
 That the word world is not used to mean “all humanity without exception” may be seen from Luke 2:1; John 7:4; 12:19; 13:1; 14:17; Acts 19:27; Romans 1:8; Colossians 1:6; Revelation 12:9; 13:3, 7-8.
 The word world here means humanity without distinction, instead of all without exception.
 Meaning, all people from everywhere and not all Jews or all who we think are the elect.
-It is proper to use the word “world” when speaking of Christ death as the Bible does that.
+It is proper to use the word “world” when speaking of Christ’s death as the Bible does that.
 But we must not go to the simplistic understanding, which contradicts the context of the present passage.
-It is proper to speak of Christ died for the world as in Revelation 5:9-10 –
+It is proper to speak of Christ’s death for the world as in Revelation 5:9-10—

 9 And they sang a new song, saying, “Worthy are you to take the scroll and to open its seals, for you were slain, and by your blood you ransomed people for God from every tribe and language and people and nation, 10 and you have made them a kingdom and priests to our God, and they shall reign on the earth.”